Skip to content Skip to footer

 Our Leadership Team

-Our continued success is due in part to our dedicated leadership team and parade coordinators.
+Our continued success is due in part to our dedicated all-volunteer leadership team and parade coordinators.
 Our team brings a wealth of experience and expertise so we can continue making the Chicago Pride Parade a celebration that our community can be proud of.

 PRIDEChicago is a proud member of Interpride and the United States Association of Prides.